Lifetime Achievement Award

 Purpose: The purpose of this award is to recognise a valuable and extensive contribution to the British Institute of NDT and the wider NDT/CM/SHM community by an individual who has been an active member of the Institute for an extensive period of time.

 Details of the award: The award will consist of a full-time registration at the NDT Annual Conference and accommodation for three nights, an engraved decanter and glasses together with a framed certificate signed by the President and the Chief Executive Officer, plus £300 cash.
-The award will also entitle the recipient to become a corresponding member of Council and any other committee he/she so wishes, subject to the usual exclusions.
+The award will also entitle the recipient to become a corresponding member of Council and any other committee if they so wish, subject to the usual exclusions.

-Eligibility: The successful nominee must be reaching the end of his/her career and must have spent a substantial part of his/her career working in the field of NDT/CM/SHM or other Institute-supported discipline.
-He/she must have been a long-term active member of the British Institute of NDT and, during that period, must have supported the Institute as an active committee member.
-The successful nominee will stand out as having made a considerable contribution towards the charitable objectives of the Institute through having been proactive in the promotion of the Institute’s activities.
+Eligibility: The successful nominee must be reaching the end of their career and must have spent a substantial part of their career working in the field of NDT/CM/SHM or another Institute-supported discipline.
+They must have been a long-term active member of the British Institute of NDT and, during that period, must have supported the Institute as an active committee member.
+The successful nominee will stand out as having made a considerable contribution towards the charitable objectives of the Institute through having been proactive in the promotion of its activities.

 The proposer of the award should be a voting member of the Institute.
 If they are not, they will need to ensure the application is endorsed by an Institute voting member.